The Perception of Failure is the Scariest Part

-What do J.K.
-Rowling, and Steve Jobs have in common?
-If you said abundantly successful, rich, and brilliant, you’re correct.
-Perhaps more importantly, they suffered gnarly failures, prior to their success.
-J.K.
-Rowling found herself dealing with the implosion of a short-lived marriage, leaving her as a single parent, jobless, and “as poor as it is possible to be in modern Britain, without being homeless”.
-Fast forward tot becoming the ninth-best-selling fiction author of all time (estimated 500 million copies sold).
-With a net worth of nearly 1 billion dollars, the mastermind behind Harry Potter is the perfect example of how you can have storms raging in multiple areas of life, and still be ridiculously successful.
+She says she was “as poor as it is possible to be in modern Britain, without being homeless.”
+Fast forward to becoming the ninth-best-selling fiction author of all time (estimated 500 million copies sold).
+With a net worth of nearly 1 billion dollars, the mastermind behind Harry Potter shows how you can have storms raging in multiple areas of life, and be ridiculously successful.

 Lessons Come in Many Unwelcome Forms

-The crucial benefit from these lessons isn’t just that you’ve crossed an unsuccessful method off your list, it’s also strengthening your ability to think in a direction other than forward and backward.
-I benefited from this lesson thanks to my business mentor.
-His lateral thinking helped me around major road blocks, teaching me how to think in alternate directions.
+The crucial benefit from these lessons isn’t just crossing an unsuccessful method off your list.
+It’s strengthening your ability to think in a direction other than forward and backward.
+I benefited from this lesson, thanks to my business mentor.
+His lateral thinking helped me around significant roadblocks, teaching me how to think in alternate directions.

 Consider a game of chess.
-The King may be the most powerful piece, however in the game of life, moving like the knight is #goals.
-The knight is liberated from the forward or backward confines.
+The King may be the most powerful piece; however, in the game of life, moving like the knight is #goals.
+The knight is free from the forward or backward confines.
 It moves to a square that is two squares away horizontally and one square vertically, or two squares vertically and one square horizontally.
 Unlike all other standard chess pieces, the knight can jump over all other pieces (of either color) to its destination square.
-This is a monumental lesson, benefiting every aspect of your life.

 Implementing These Lessons